Is There a Scientific Link Between Acne and Depression? A Derm Weighs In

-The truth is in the science: a recent study out of the British Journal of Dermatology found that men and women with acne have an increased risk of developing depression.
-Over the 15-year study period—which tracked the health of nearly 2 million people in the U.K.—the probability of patients with acne developing depression was 18.5 percent, and 12 percent in those without.
+The truth is in the science: a 2018 study out of the British Journal of Dermatology found that men and women with acne have an increased risk of developing depression.
+Over the 15-year study period — which tracked the health of nearly two million people in the U.K. — the probability of patients with acne developing depression was 18.5 percent, and 12 percent in those without.
 While the reason behind these findings is unclear, it shows that acne is much more than skin deep.

 Ask The Expert: Can Acne Cause Depression?